 She realized she'd been about to talk about Buffy being alive.
 She had to leave that part out, at least until they knew how they were going to explain all that.
 "Except that she isn't related or anything."

-"Yeah, ok.
+"Yeah, okay.
 So were those vampires?"
 Kevin seemed determined to get his original question answered.

 Dawn nodded.